April 20, 2023 by Helena Lombard

 While we’re keeping it classy, parle some française and make a Kir Royale cocktail—a sparkly Champagne drink with lovely, sweet berry notes.
 With just two ingredients, it is effortless and simple to make.
 It will be a real crowd-pleaser at dinner parties and fashionable affairs.

 While it makes sense that one of the most famous French cocktails you can make contains Champagne, heed our warning: If you’re making this and you call it a Kir Royale, make sure you use actual Champagne.
 The French kind.
 That can only be produced in France.
 By French people.
 The alternative is known as a Kir Imperial, and this version calls for sparkling wine—and trust us, there is nothing (like nothing) French about that.

-To add some joie de vivre to your evening, pour creme de cassis into a flute and top it off with your favourite dry Champagne.
+To add some joie de vivre to your evening, pour creme de cassis into a flute and top it off with your favorite dry Champagne.
 Finish it off with a lemon peel twist, and voila!
 Sophisticated, delicious, and very (very) French.
-Saluti!

-You might also like: Best Champagne Cocktails for Any Occasion.
+You might also like: Pop the Cork: Our Best Cocktails with Champagne.

 5. Mexico: Paloma